-The Nomination Committee has a Convener, the Rev Kenneth Stott, and a Vice-Convener, Ann Lyall DCS.
+The Nomination Committee has a Convener, Mrs Lynsey Kimmitt, and a Vice-Convener, the Rev John Collard.
 The Secretary to the Council of Assembly, Rev Dr Martin Scott, is the committee secretary.
 The committee has a total membership of 26.

 Contact for more information